 Norwegian soprano Lise Davidsen will talk about her exceptional career to date including winning the Operalia competition in 2015, her Royal Opera debut last Season in Der Ring des Nibelungen and singing Elisabeth in Tannhäuser at the Bayreuther Festspiele.

 Tuesday 25 February 2020 7.30pm

-A celebration around world premieres of the New Marston / New Scarlett*
+A celebration around world premieres of The Cellist / Dances at a Gathering*